Black maternal mortality in the United States: Intersection of race, socioeconomic status, and disability

-More and more women with disabilities are becoming mothers, but few federally-funded programs or support services to women with disabilities.
+More and more women with disabilities are becoming mothers, but few federally-funded programs offer support or services to women with disabilities.
 Black mothers with disabilities have increased barriers to accessing maternal services, which increases health and mortality risks for the mother.
+Data from the American Disabilities Act Network reveals that many healthcare facilities are not adequately equipped for disabled mothers, lacking accessible equipment and trained staff.
+This lack of accessibility has been directly linked to a rise in preventable complications, such as increased instances of physical strain and untreated symptoms during pregnancy.
 Women with disabilities also have higher pregnancy complications, preterm deliveries, and low birth infants.

-One of the most determinant factors on the outcome of a woman’s pregnancy has been statistically proven to be the healthcare that the mother has access to.
-According to “Race, medicaid coverage, and equity in maternal morbidity,” there is a large disproportion of mothers receiving adverse reactions during or after pregnancy with Medicaid compared to those with private insurance.
-This research found that black women with medicaid are .5 times more likely to have severe maternal mortality.
-In this study, most of the white women had private insurance which resulted in them being half as likely to have a severe maternal morbidity experience compared to black women with Medicaid (Brown, 2021).
-According to “Incidence of severe maternal morbidity by race and payer status at an academic medical system,” by doing a similar study, it was established that black women with Medicaid have the highest rates of mortality, and white women with private insurance have the lowest rates of mortality proving the insurance that the pregnant mother has is one of the main determinants in their healthcare outcome (Mallampati, 2022).
+One of the most determinant factors on the outcome of a woman's pregnancy has been statistically proven to be the healthcare that the mother has access to.
+According to Race, medicaid coverage, and equity in maternal morbidity, there is a large disproportion of mothers receiving adverse reactions during or after pregnancy with Medicaid compared to those with private insurance.
+This research found that Black women with medicaid are 50% more likely to have severe maternal mortality.
+Furthermore, Medicaid-covered Black women experience lower rates of access to preventative care services, leading to greater likelihood of encountering emergency interventions during childbirth.
+In this study, most of the White women had private insurance which resulted in them being half as likely to have a severe maternal morbidity experience compared to Black women with Medicaid (Brown, 2021).
+According to "Incidence of severe maternal morbidity by race and payer status at an academic medical system," by doing a similar study, it was established that Black women with Medicaid have the highest rates of mortality, and White women with private insurance have the lowest rates of mortality proving the insurance that the pregnant mother has is one of the main determinants in their healthcare outcome (Mallampati, 2022).

 Pre-existing conditions

-A study conducted by Amy Metcalfe, James Wick, and Paul Ronksley analyzing trends in maternal mortality from 1993 to 2012 showed that the percentage of black women with pre-existing conditions increased from about 10% to about 17%, the highest out of all other racial and ethnic groups in the United States.
-Black women are more likely to have adverse pregnancy outcomes which make them more susceptible to cardiovascular diseases putting them at a greater risk for material mortality.
+A study conducted by Amy Metcalfe, James Wick, and Paul Ronksley analyzing trends in maternal mortality from 1993 to 2012 showed that the percentage of Black women with pre-existing conditions increased from about 10% to about 17%, the highest out of all other racial and ethnic groups in the United States.
+Black women are more likely to have adverse pregnancy outcomes which make them more susceptible to cardiovascular diseases putting them at a greater risk for maternal mortality.
 Black women are also more likely to already have pre-existing cardiovascular disease.
-They also have a greater odd of developing preeclampsia, along with an increased prevalence of chronic disease and obesity.
+They also have greater odds of developing preeclampsia, along with an increased prevalence of chronic disease and obesity.
 Black women are more likely to have unplanned pregnancies as well–and are thus more likely to lack prior monitoring and treatment of pre-existing conditions before, during, and after a pregnancy.